 Physiotherapy and physical exercises play a significant role in increasing quality of life as they may help to preserve mobility and increase muscle strength.
 Speech and language therapists can help to improve speaking and communication problems, difficulties with swallowing, coughing and choking.
 An occupational therapist can also be helpful, for example, with home adaptations, teaching strategies for daily activities or wheelchair assessments.

-Get a free online consultation from one of our Medical Advisors to find out if stem cells would work for you >>>
+Get a free online consultation from our medical advisors to find out more about the benefits of stem cells for your personal case.

-• Improvements of coordination and balance;
+- Improvements in coordination and balance.

-• Increased strength in the limbs and muscles;
+- Increased strength in the limbs and muscles.

-• Improvement of fine motor skills and speech;
+- Improvement of fine motor skills and speech.

-• Reduction of fatigue;
+- Reduction of fatigue.

-• Overall increased quality of life.
+- Overall increased quality of life.

-Feedback from a post-stroke patient treated with stem cells:
+Feedback from a post-stroke patient treated with stem cells

 “I had absolutely no expectations.
 But after two days of treatment, small miracles began to happen.
 The spasticity in my left leg disappeared, the strength of my left hand equated to my right hand, no more weakness in my left hip, my walking improved by 70%.
 What I am most looking forward to is to return to Australia and going back to my doctors and neurologists who told me that stem cell treatment for strokes was a waste of time.
 I’d love to look at their faces when I walk in”.